Development policies¶

 Example of retrospective approach.

-The release management workgroup can be found on Slack in #release-management channel.
+Release management is managed on Discord in the #technical-committee channel.
 For questions regarding the release process please join the channel and reach out.
 We’re happy to help.

 For the current Long-Term Support (LTS) release overview see here.
 Long-term support means that this version will continue to receive security and other critical updates in alignment with the corresponding Django LTS release.